What DrumHeads Are Saying About TigerBill's DrumBeat...

 Castanets

 Castanets have been around for more than 2000 years.
 Learn the difference between male (from Mars?) and female (from Venus?) castanets in this brief history with links to additional references.
-Courtesy of School of Fine Art and Music.
+Courtesy of Wikipedia.

 Daiko